duckdb/duckdb-web/docs/extensions/json.md

 ## Installing and Loading

-The `json` extension is shipped by default in DuckDB builds, otherwise it will be transparently autoloaded on first use.
+The `json` extension is shipped by default in DuckDB builds, otherwise, it will be transparently autoloaded on first use.
 If you would like to install and load it manually, run:

 ```sql